Rapid prototyping for online firewood permits

-Rapid prototyping In-person research Usability testing Service mapping Pattern audit Design documentation
+Rapid prototyping In-person and remote research Usability testing Service mapping Extending design systems Design documentation

-USFS needed to scale modern tools to streamline sales, lower costs, and deliver better service to the public
+USFS needed scalable, modern tools to deliver better permitting experiences to the public

-Timber sales are an essential revenue source for the U.S. Forest Service (USFS).
-Every year, the agency sells 5.5 million cubic feet of national forest timber to commercial partners and the public.
+Forest product sales are a core revenue stream for the U.S. Forest Service (USFS).
+Every year, the agency sells 5.5 million cubic feet of timber to commercial partners and the public.
+These permits also give the public low-cost access to firewood, mushrooms, and other natural resources from national lands.

 Working with the team, I designed a lightweight, four screen flow to facilitate conversation on three key milestones for online firewood permits: